Cairo-Academy/ca-mdbook/src/contract/stake.md

 ## Purpose and Functionality

 The provided Cairo code defines a basic Stake contract.
-It implements essential Staking Contract functionalities
+It implements essential Staking Contract functionalities.

 - **set_reward_amount** This function sets the reward amount.
 This takes a parameter: amount